 MWC Barcelona: Pilot on Wi-Fi Roaming using Passpoint technology

 At the 2018 Mobile World Congress (MWC) at Barcelona, many members of the Wireless Broadband Alliance along with GSMA, Fira Barcelona and City of Barcelona were involved in an ambitious pilot project to test and understand Wi-Fi Roaming across a series of hotspots in Barcelona using Passpoint technology.
 The aim was to give a seamless and secure environment of data connectivity to the thousands of people through the different networks and service providers involved in the MWC and gather analytics for the future.

 Over 2200 hotspots were activated at Fira Barcelona conference center, Barcelona-El Prat Airport, railway stations and various other tourist attractions to keep the 100,000+ conference attendees, as well as tourists and locals connected, demonstrating the huge efforts of all the members in planning and rolling out the next wave of connected innovation.

 The network carried more than 2.3 TB of data and delivered speeds up to 25Mbps to the tens of thousands of users easily.
-About 20 percent of Mobile World Congress attendees connected to Wi-Fi through NGH, representing a huge 400% increase over 2017 data.
+About 20 per cent of Mobile World Congress attendees connected to wifi technology through NGH, representing a huge 400% increase over 2017 data.
 The positive results, along with the obvious benefits, show a lot of promise for NGH to spread to international networks and be adopted quickly in other large global centers.